-The mission of United Way of Connecticut is to help meet the needs of Connecticut and its residents by providing information, education and connection to services.
+The mission of United Way of Connecticut is to help the people of Connecticut to thrive through trusted partnerships and innovative solutions.
 Our unique way of helping includes:

 Connecting People to Services